Hello, you! Welcome to the page I’ve been most reluctant to update, the ominous Food Section.

 I don’t have the patience, skill or talent to be a good photographer so the images I post of my edible creations will depict feasts for the belly, not for the eyes.
 Bear with me…!

-Oh… and send me your own healthy recipes… and wish me luck!
+Oh… and send me your own healthy recipes… and most importantly, wish me luck!